How to Grow Your Facebook Group from 0 to 10K Members Without Spending a Dollar

 - Ask your most dedicated fans for help in growing the Group

-- Set clear rules so your members know what to expect
+- Set clear rules (including privacy settings) so your members know what to expect

 - Send links to the Group to Facebook users you think would be interested

 - Create a strong theme to the content you post

 - Upload an engaging cover photo that immediately illustrates what your Group is about